Coronavirus death toll spikes by 60 in state, including 5 in Palm Beach County

 Worldwide

-France reported 98 deaths for fourth.
-Spain, which dropped to fifth place Monday after the nation reduced the toll by 1,952 because of duplicates, added 280 more Tuesday for a 27,117 total.
+Spain, which has been adjusting its totals because of duplicates, added just 1 just more Wednesday after 280 Tuesday for a 27,118 total.

-Mexico moved past Iran in ninth place, reporting a record 501 deaths late Tuesday after 239 more Monday.
+Mexico reported 468 more deaths late Wednesday after a record 501 Tuesday for ninth at 8,134.

 RELATED: More coronavirus coverage